List of deemed universities

 Deemed university, or deemed-to-be-university, is an accreditation granted to higher educational institutions in India by the Department of Higher Education.
-As of 14 November 2023, the UGC lists 127 institutes which were granted the deemed to be university status.
+As of 14 November 2023, the UGC lists 124 institutes which were granted the deemed to be university status.
+In 2017, a distinct category of deemed universities was established called Institutes of Eminence Deemed to be Universities, which are regulated differently from other deemed universities to develop into world-class institutions.

 List of universities

 The following instituted were granted the deemed to be university status.